Academic Catalog

 In order to qualify for a FWS job, a student must meet the following conditions:

-Submit a Free Application of Federal Student Aid (FAFSA)
+Submit a Free Application for Federal Student Aid (FAFSA)

 • Maintain Satisfactory Academic Progress